jobrouter/typo3-process/Documentation/introduction.rst

 Current limitations
 ===================

-Only process table fields can be used.
-Subtable fields are not handled by this extension by now.
-This is planned in future releases.
+- Only process table fields can be used in the form finisher.
+Subtable fields are not handled by now.
+- Only text and integer types are available for process table fields in the process link configuration.